Prof. Lucia Mokrá

 Dries Callens has worked 17 years a tax officer specialized in company taxation for the Belgian Federal Public Service Finance.
 At this moment he’s working for the Federal Accountant, a public service which is responsible for the accounts of Belgian federal state.
 Besides this he has been treasurer JEF-Europe and of European Movement International.
 He was elected as treasurer of TEPSA in Zagreb in 2019.

 Prof. Michele Chang

 Michele Chang is Professor in the Department of European Political and Governance Studies at the College of Europe, Bruges, since 2006.
 Her research interests include euro area governance, particularly fiscal policy cooperation and the European Central Bank, and financial crises.
-Her most recent book is Economic and Monetary Union (Palgrave 2006).
+Her most recent books are The Political Economy of Adjustment Throughout and Beyond the Eurozone Crisis (co-edited with Federico Steinberg and Francisco Torres, Routledge 2019) and Economic and Monetary Union (Palgrave 2016).
 She is a member of the University Association for Contemporary European Studies and the European Union Studies Association (EUSA) in which she served as vice chair (2013-2015) and Executive Committee officer (2015-2017).

 Dr. Juha Jokela